China–Tanzania relations: Belt and Road Initiative

+Political relations

+Tanzania follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.
+Tanzania was among the African countries which expressed support for the Chinese government during the 2019-2020 Hong Kong protests.
+In October 2019, Tanzania's chief government spokesperson stated that the country supports China's one country, two systems policy, that the Hong Kong government was taking the best approach to the situation, and that other countries should support China.

+Tanzania's ruling Chama Cha Mapinduzi (CCM) party maintains ties with the Chinese Communist Party (CCP).

+With the stated goal of advancing Chinese-African party-to-party relations, the International Department of the Chinese Communist Party and Central Party School of the Chinese Communist Party fund the Julius Nyerere Leadership School in Tanzania.
+The school opened in February 2022 with US$40 million in funding and is a physical venue for political and diplomatic exchanges between the CCP and African ruling parties, particularly from Tanzania, South Africa, Mozambique, Angola, Namibia, and Zimbabwe.

+Chinese enclaves

 Enclaves are distinct territorial, cultural, or social units enclosed within the boundaries of a foreign territory.
 Chinese enclaves have formed in Tanzania, evident from Chinese workers not venturing into the local community, consuming local entertainment, or gaining cultural exposure outside of work, which is often company policy.
 Chinese enclaves have been formed primarily due to language barriers as older Chinese managers often do not speak English and younger managers struggle with the Tanzanian's heavily accented English.
 Additionally, very few Chinese workers speak Bemba, a dialect of East Africa's Copperbelt, or Swahili, the national language of Tanzania.
 In the cities of Chambishi, Kitwe, and Urafiki Chinese management teams live in segregated houses known as the "China houses" or the "Chinese compound".
 These residential quarters for Chinese workers often include their own security guards, ping-pong tables, cooks, television, video and DVD media from China, athletic spaces, vegetable gardens, and livestock.
 The salaries of workers living in the Urafiki compound go directly to their bank accounts in China to encourage saving, the staff is only provided an allowance to buy items like fruit or toiletries because entertainment and necessities are provided in the compound; this further alienates workers from the local population.